Renewable Energy Target Australia

 There are many different ways you can support renewable energy in Australia, including:

 Switch to a green electricity provider: There are so many energy providers who now offer 100% carbon-neutral energy while investing heavily in renewable sources of generation.
-According to GreenPeace, Powershop is the “greenest” energy provider in Australia with a near-perfect 9.7 out of 10 according to their Green Energy Provider ranking, with Diamond Energy coming in at a close second.
+According to GreenPeace, Enova Energy is the “greenest” energy provider in Australia with a perfect 10+ out of 10 according to their Green Energy Provider ranking for 2022, with Diamond Energy coming in at a close second.